rand-projects/fisb-decode/docs/source/document.rst

 instructions for the regular Ubuntu 20.04 distributions.
 Everything will install fine.

-My experiences running Ubuntu 20.04 Server (no window system) on a 4GB Pi 4 have not been good.
-I have gotten kernel panics that are not reproducible.
+My experiences with 'harvest' on a 4GB Pi 4 running Ubuntu 20.04 Server (no window system) have not been good.
+The system runs fine for 24 hours, but before 3 days the system either throws a kernel panic, or just becomes unresponsive.
 Whether this is due to running out of memory, bad power, or a flaky SSD card (a.k.a. the usual suspects), is unknown.
+As of this writing, MongoDB is suppored on ARM64 platforms for Ubuntu only, not the in-development 64-bit Rasperry Pi kernel.

+Running 'fisb' and 'harvest' (with MongoDB) does not use very many resources.
+On a 4GB Pi, available memory is more than 3GB at all times and system run times are always under 5%.
+This is with a Transcend 32GB SDHC UHS Speed Class 1 SD card (i.e. not the greatest).

 At this time my recommendations are:

-* No problem for running 'fisb' code on any distribution.
+* No problem when running 'fisb' code on any distribution.
 * Don't use for 'harvest'.
 Unstable.
-You need a 64-bit distribution to even try.
+You need a 64-bit Ubuntu distribution to even try.
-  A Pi 4 with as much memory you can get it with (8GB at present), would be a minimum configuration.
-Using an external disk might help.

 The evaluation is incomplete at this point-- more experience and testing is needed.